StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/redis.md

 5. In the **Redis** drawer, enter the following information:

+    {!includes/notifications-variables.md!}

+    {!includes/templates-notifications-helpers.md!}

     **- Channel \***

     The Redis channel where you want to publish the data.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Host \***

     The Redis server address.
 This is where TheHive will send data.
-Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Port \***